What referral codes are, how they are different from referral links, and how to create and use them? Everything about referral codes in one article.

 Word of mouth marketing and referral codes

-Things in the world of referral marketing used to be simpler: you had a great product, your customers loved it, and decided to share their experience with their friends and help your business grow.
+It was simpler in the world of referral marketing.
+You had a great product, your customers loved it, and decided to share their experience with their friends and help your business grow.

 Once businesses realized how important these recommendations were, they started coming up with better ways to inspire their customers to become brand advocates.
 Refer-a-friend programs started using incentives — special offers for customers who brought businesses, new customers, through referrals.